ahmadshalan/reading-notes/201/read03.md

 Internet Explorer 6,has a quirk whereby it includes the padding and margins in the width of the box. it is the IE6 model.

+### Hiding boxes 'visibility':

+The visibility property allows you to hide boxes from users but It leaves a space where the element would have been.

+This property can take two
+values:
+* hidden:
+This hides the element.
+* visible
+This shows the element.

+### Border images:

+The border-image property applies an image to the border of any box.
+It takes a background image and slices it into nine pieces.

+### Box shadows :

+The box-shadow property allows you to add a drop shadow around a box.

+### Rounded corners:

+CSS3 introduces the ability to create rounded corners on any box, using a property called border-radius.
+The value indicates the size of the radius in pixels.

+### border-radius:

+To create more complex shapes, you can specify different distances for the horizontal and the vertical parts of the rounded corners.

 # Review for Chapter 2 : Basic JavaScript Instruction:

+#### An array is a special type of variable.
+It doesn't just store one value; it stores a list of values.

+You create an array and give it a name just like you would any other variable.
+The values are assigned to the array inside a pair of square brackets, and each value is separated by a comma.
+The values in the array do not need to be the same data type, so you can store a string, a number and a Boolean all in the same array.

 # Chapter 4: Decisions and Loops:

+### Switch statement:

+A switch statement starts with a variable called the switch value.
+Each case indicates a possible value for this variable and the code that should run if the variable matches that value.

+### Loops:

+* for
+* while
+* do while